IsraelShowell/Login-Application/README.md

 # Description:
 This is a GUI login project that uses SQLite as its database system. <br>
-This project is a way for me to practice GUI development and database management.
+This project is a way for me to practice GUI development and database management actions including, but not limited to; <br>
+Accessing databases <br> Creating tables inside databases <br>Inserting data into the tables <br> Checking the contents of tables

 # Version History:
 # V-1.00: (3/29/2024)